joseph-468/monkeytype-bot/README.md

 # MonkeytypeBot
 A very rough typing bot for Monkeytype.
-Only works on the 10 and 25 word mode right now though.
+Only works as long as all text is on screen.
 Change the screenshot path, Tesseract path and WPM in the config file.
 You can also reset to default settings.

 # How to use